 In June 2001, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 141 ("SFAS 141"), Business Combinations, and No. 142 ("SFAS 142"), Goodwill and Other Intangible Assets.
 SFAS 141 is effective for all business combinations initiated after June 30, 2001 and SFAS 142 is effective for fiscal years beginning after December 15, 2001.
-In August 2001, the FASB issued statement of Accounting Standards No. 144, Accounting for the Impairment or Disposal of Long-lived Assets, which is effective for fiscal years beginning after December 15, 2001.
+In August 2001, the FASB issued Statement of Financial Accounting Standards No. 144, Accounting for the Impairment or Disposal of Long-lived Assets, which is effective for fiscal years beginning after December 15, 2001.

-The adoption of these pronouncements did not have a significant effect on the Company's result of operations or its financial position.
+The adoption of these pronouncements did not have a significant effect on the Company's results of operations or its financial position.
+The Company has an immaterial amount of goodwill.